-- Where pupils' learning can be marked with a written comment it will follow the following methods: - FS2 staff will mark in green ball pen. - The level of support will be noted on pupils' work (Independent, Teacher support or Teaching assistant support). - All work, where possible, will be dated (exceptions may include Art/DT work). - Curriculum Learning Goals will be included in Maths books and English books. - As well as the verbal comment, a positive comment will be included at the teacher's discretion. - Any errors pupils' make in their maths/English books will be responded to there and then.
-Pupils will not rub out their recordings, but will be prompted to re-write it correctly. - A comment will be made on their writing to inform future learning for all staff awareness. - Photographs may be used to support pupils' evidence of learning, These images may be annotated at the teacher's discretion in accordance with the Early Years Framework.
+- Where pupils' learning can be marked with a written comment it will follow the following methods: - FS2 staff will mark in green ball pen. - The level of support will be noted on pupils' work (Independent, Teacher support or Teaching assistant support). - All work, where possible, will be dated (exceptions may include Art/DT work). - Curriculum Learning Goals will be included in Maths and English work. - As well as the verbal comment, a positive comment will be included at the teacher's discretion. - Any errors pupils' make in Maths/English work will be responded to there and then.
+Pupils will not rubout their recordings, but will be prompted to re-write it correctly. - Photographs may be used to support pupils' evidence of learning, These images may be annotated at the teacher's discretion in accordance with the Early Years Framework.